shivdeepak/notes.shiv.info/_posts/2025-02-06-harden-cloud-linux-server.markdown

 even for a few hours, you'll start to see a lot of failed login attempts from IPs all over the world.

-So, when a launch a linux server on the cloud I follow the following setups:
+So, when I launch a linux server on the cloud, I follow the following setups:

 ## Disable Passwords

 I always double check the following sshd configuration options.
-You should only login with SSH keys, and not passwords.
+I only login with SSH keys, and not with passwords or any other authentication methods.

 ```bash
 # Disable root login